Aeonss/StitchTool/README.md

 * Stitch together **any** amount of images either vertically or horizontally.
 * Split an image into **any** amount of images either vertically or horizontally.
 * Preview image before splitting, which is shown by a red line in a separate window.
-* Smart split images by free space, allowing for **<u>automatic</u>** splitting without needing to check if the image was split through a speech bubble or SFX.
+* Smart split images by free space, allowing for **<u>automatic splitting</u>** without needing to check if the image was split through a speech bubble or SFX.
 * Add repeatable watermarks to your images.
-* Denoise or upscale images while stitching or splitting.
+* **<u>Denoise and/or upscale</u>** images while stitching or splitting.

 ## 📝 &nbsp; How To Use

+<h3>Stitching and Splitting</h3>
-1. Select the action (aqua buttons).
+1. Select the "Stitch/Split" teal radio button
-2. Select the options (blue buttons) for the action.
+2. From the blue dropdown menu, select the specific option you want.
-3. Select the input images.
-You can choose an entire folder of images (stitching only), or you can choose specific images.
+3. Select the input images you want to stitch and split.
+You can choose an entire folder of images, or you can choose specific images.
 4. Select output location.
 If not selected, it defaults to the user's folder.
-5. Input the image name (red textbox).
+5. Input the image name in the red textbox.
 If not inputted, it generates a random 10 character name.
+6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.
+7. Click the run button at the bottom.
+8. Choose the amount of images to be split into.

+<h3>Stitching</h3>
+1. Select the "Stitch" teal radio button
+2. Select the "Vertical" or "Horizontal" blue radio button
+3. Select the input images you want to stitch.
+You can choose an entire folder of images, or you can choose specific images.
+4. Select output location with the green "Browse Output Location" button.
+If not selected, it defaults to the user's folder.
+5. Input the image name in the red textbox.
+If not inputted, it generates a random 10 character name.
+6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.
+7. Click the run button at the bottom.

+<h3>Splitting</h3>
+1. Select the "Split" teal radio button
+2. From the blue dropdown menu, select the specific option you want.
+3. Select the folder of images you want to split.
+4. Select output location with the green "Browse Output Location" button.
+If not selected, it defaults to the user's folder.
+5. Input the image name in the red textbox.
+If not inputted, it defaults to "StitchTool-".
+6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.
+7. Click the run button at the bottom.
+8. Choose the amount of images to be split into.
+9. Review the preview and continue or reenter the number of images you want the image to be split into.

+<h3>Smart Splitting</h3>
+1. Select the "Split" teal radio button
+2. From the blue dropdown menu, select the specific option you want.
+3. Select the folder of images you want to split.
+4. Select output location with the green "Browse Output Location" button.
+If not selected, it defaults to the user's folder.
+5. Input the image name in the red textbox.
+If not inputted, it defaults to "StitchTool-".
-6. (Optional) Select the **<u>waifu2x-caffe-cui.exe</u>** location to denoise and/or resize.
+6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.
-7. Click the run button.
+7. Click the run button at the bottom.

+<h3>Denoising and/or Upscaling</h3>
+1. Input the image name in the red textbox.
+If not inputted, it defaults to "StitchTool-".
+2. Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button.
+3. Select the denoising level and/or scale ratio OR scale height/width
+4. Waifu2x prioritizes scale height/width if the ratio and dimensions are given.
+5. Click the pink "Run Waifu2X" button.
+6. Click the run button at the bottom.

+<h3>Watermarking</h3>
+1. Select output location with the green "Browse Output Location" button
+2. Input the image name in the red textbox.
+If not inputted, it generates a random 10 character name.
+3. Select the opacity of the watermark using the opacity slider.
+4. Select if you want the watermark to be greyscale or not with the yellow checkbox.
+5. Click the yellow watermark button.
+6. Select the image you want the watermark to be on.
+7. Select the watermark image.
+8. Input the number of times you want the watermark to appear.

 ## ✅ &nbsp; Additional Information
 * StitchTool was compiled with **Java 17** and **JavaFX 17**.